cpplibv/vide/README.md

   - Rename VIDE_XML_STRING_VALUE to VIDE_XML_ROOT_TAG_NAME
   - Move out exception.hpp header from details
   - Remove compatibility operator>>, operator<< and operator&
+- Version 2.5.0:
+  - Add enum value verifications system: If an 'enum value set' is specified it will be verified during serialization and deserialization.
+This feature resolves the last known security concern.
+  The 'enum value set' can be specified for EnumType by:
+    - Defining an enumerator `serialize_unbounded` inside the EnumType with any value.
+Valid values: every underlying representation.
+    - Defining an enumerator `serialize_end_value` inside the EnumType with the max value.
+Valid values: [0..end_value).
+    - Defining an enumerator `serialize_max_value` inside the EnumType with the max value.
+Valid values: \[0..max_value].
+    - Defining a free function `serialize_enum_unbounded(EnumType)` reachable by ADL returning `void`.
+Valid values every underlying representation.
+    - Defining a free function `serialize_enum_end_value(EnumType)` reachable by ADL returning `EnumType` with the max value.
+Valid values: [0..end_value).
+    - Defining a free function `serialize_enum_end_value(EnumType)` reachable by ADL returning `Underlying` with the max value.
+Valid values: [0..end_value).
+    - Defining a free function `serialize_enum_max_value(EnumType)` reachable by ADL returning `EnumType` with the max value.
+Valid values: \[0..max_value].
+    - Defining a free function `serialize_enum_max_value(EnumType)` reachable by ADL returning `Underlying` with the max value.
+Valid values: \[0..max_value].
+    - Defining a free function `serialize_enum_verify(EnumType)` reachable by ADL returning `bool` that determines if the value is valid.
+Valid values will those which return true.
+    - As soon as C++ reflection are implemented additional (better) definition ways will be added
+  - Add VIDE_STRICT_ENUM_VALUE_SET macro to specify whether vide should enforce enum value set specification.
+Should be defined to 0 or 1.
+Defaults to (0) disabled.
+  - TODO: Customization point for smart pointers
+  - TODO: static_assert for incomplete types

 ### Planned: